DataDanD/Cancer-Capstone-Portfolio/README.md

 ## Questions

--Can a supervised learning algorithm predict cancer rates at a county level?
+- Can a supervised learning algorithm predict cancer rates at a county level?

--What model technique will give the lowest root mean squared error (RMSE)?
+- What model technique will give the lowest root mean squared error (RMSE)?

--What environmental factors will be important for prediction accuracy?
+- What environmental factors will be important for prediction accuracy?

--Why do cancer rates differ in California counties?
+- Why do cancer rates differ in California counties?

 This following is a box plot demonstrating the variety of county cancer incidents within California.